flyfy1/flyfy1.github.com/_posts/2015-07-05-hhkb-my-review.md

 tags: [keyboard, hardware, review, front-page]
 ---

+# Update as of 2020-06-12

+I've been using HHKB happily since I first bought it.

+What's more, I have 2 HHKB now -- one for office, one for home.
+So that I have exactly the same setup for all my workstations.

+I've also used to the location of the control key on HHKB now.
+Actually, whenever I use a new Laptop, the first thing is to put switch the control key with the caps-lock key.

+What I like the most about HHKB is that, it has 2 USB extension port.
+I can connect a mouse to it -- so that I can just connect a single cable to my Desktop/Laptop's USB port.
+It makes my table cleaner.

+However, my colleges complains on the noise produced out of this keyboard, even if I used the type-S version (which is supposed to be quieter).

+# Original Post

 I've bought a keyboard recently, HHKB.
 Here's one from [amazon](http://www.amazon.com/Happy-Hacking-Keyboard-Professional2-Black/dp/B000EXZ0VC)

 Actually, at the time when I bought it, I'm not exactly sure if I need it or